dfeagans/dEmail/README.md

 dEmail
 ======

 The goal of this quick project is to automatically send out a result's email after every NASCAR practice session.
-It might eventually be a web app that lets you select which team or driver to focus on, but the drivers will be hardcoded in the beginning and there won't be a web interface until the core functionality is completed.
 I used the Antwort email template because it handles both Outlook and mobile formatting concerns.

 There were three reasons I tried this project: First, I needed to apply all the html, css, and node documentation I had been reading.
 Second, the current result's email is a screenshot of the leaderboard, which isn't exactly congruent with the company's polished image.
 Third, based on [this data](http://www.campaignmonitor.com/resources/will-it-work/email-clients/), it seems like making the formatting more mobile-friendly could add some value.

-**Currently Working On:** Finalize table border formatting.
-Save the index.html out and strip out all the unnecessary formatting, then try to mark up the style.
-Then it's onto the actual node.js part of grabbing all the possible json's and populating a jqGrid with what's avialable.
+**Currently Working On:** Create a node.js program that grabs the currently available leaderboard.json.

 **Checkpoints in the Project:**

 - [X] Create html template using [antwort's](http://internations.github.io/antwort/) guidelines that replicates the PR departments current style.
 - [X] Convert the html template to a Jade template for later use in generating the static email html.
 I used [html2jade](http://html2jade.com/) to turn his template into a starter jade file.
+- [X] Style the email template upt to match current marketing document.
+- [ ] **Current Task ** Use node.js to grab data from Nascar's json feed.
+Search for all the available practice results and create an email for the most recent.
+- [ ] Combine the leaderboard.json feed with the jade template and save the resulting html to file.
-- [ ] **Current Task** Style the template up and test it using Litmus.
+- [ ] Test it using Litmus.
 Mostly worried about Outlook.
-- [ ] Use node.js to grab data from Nascar's json feed.
-Search for all the available practice results and present in a jqGrid sorted by most recent.
-Let the user select which event they want to prepare the email for.
-- [X] Combine the leaderboard.json feed with the jade template and save the resulting html to file.
 - [ ] Use [nodemailer](www.nodemailer.com) to mail the email to a single person for final review before forwarding it out.
 - [ ] Run npm init, or handbuild the package.json for deployment.
-- [ ] Optional- Make it so that you could prepare this for a library of drivers (you'd have to have sponsor logos for everything).
-Then this could be prepared for every series

  **REMINDER:** Make it so that the webpage is 100% on mobile screens.
 Make sure all background colors are specified in 6 digit hex.
 That works the best.